bcicen/haproxy-stats/README.md

 # haproxy-stats
-Haproxy-stats is a small Python library for east fetching and parsing of one or several Haproxy server stat sockets
+Haproxy-stats is a small Python library for fetching and parsing servers stats from HAProxy

 # Installing
 ```